kudiaborm/femme_casa/content/Posts/Poetry/Writers Block.md

 ---

-# Juice don't flow in the kitchen
+ Juice don't flow in the kitchen
-#     Bars don't burns on the grill
+     Bars don't burn on the grill